mever-team/FairBench/README.md

 🧪 Backtrack, filter,combine, and reorganize computations<br>
 🖥️ ML and LLM compatible: *numpy,pandas,torch,tensorflow,jax,transformers,ollama*

-*FairBench strives to be compatible with the latest Python release, but compatibility delays of third-party ML libraries usually mean that only the language's previous release is tested and stable (currently 3.12 and 3.14).*
+*FairBench strives to be compatible with all Python releases after Python 3.9, but compatibility delays and rolling deprecation of third-party ML libraries usually mean that only a set subset of releases are exhaustively tested (currently 3.11, 3.12, 3.13, 3.14).*

 ## 🔗 Material